saturnlighting/literature-review/README.md

 S. Fotios, Uttley, and Gorjimahlabani (2022) found that darkness has a greater deterrent effect on female cyclists than male cyclists.

+“Recent research (Sustrans 2018) found that only 23% of women felt safe cycling during hours of darkness, compared with 36% of men, which suggests that Lighting may also contribute to addressing the current gender imbalance in cycling by encouraging more women to cycle after-dark” (Uttley, Fotios, and Lovelace 2020).

 <!-- "Women are more sensitive to dark spaces when walking and cycling than men" [@xie_i_2018]. -->

 <Age>